Creating a comfortable space for cats who are sensitive to humidity

 Flea allergy dermatitis

-Scabies, ear scabies (ear mites)
+Scabies, ear mites

 The intense itching can cause the cat to shake its head violently.
 Another characteristic is the production of black earwax.